Schubert puzzles and integrability I: invariant trilinear forms: Introduction

 and assign $D_4$ weights to labels on other sides in a rotation-equivariant way, using the $4\times 4$ matrix above.

 Then every puzzle piece has vector sum $\vec 0$.
-By Green's theorem the boundary of the whole puzzle does too, which forces the content (the numbers of $0$s, $1$s, and $2$s) on the three sides to be the same. \end{lem}
+By Green's theorem the boundary of the whole puzzle also has vector sum $\vec 0$, which forces the content (the numbers of $0$s, $1$s, and $2$s) on the three sides to be the same. \end{lem}

+The proof, other than immediate calculation, is exactly as in lemma \ref{lem:greend1}.
+Here is an example of the vectors adding to $\vec 0$, on the $\uptri{21}{(21)0)}{0}$ puzzle piece: